Interfish/Topology-mangement-of-overlay-network/README.md

 # Description

-This is a implemeentaion of T-MAN protocal.
+This is a implementaion of T-MAN protocal.
 It's also the solution for assignment 1 of EEL6935 Distributed Computing, University of Florida, spring 2017.

 >Overlay topology plays an important role in P2P systems.
 Topology serves as a basis for achieving functions such as routing, searching and information dissemination, and it has a major impact on their efﬁciency, cost and robustness.
 Furthermore, the solution to problems such as sorting and clustering of nodes can also be interpreted as a topology.
 In this paper we propose a generic protocol, T-Man, for constructing and maintaining a large class of topologies.
 In the proposed framework, a topology is deﬁned with the help of a ranking function.
 The nodes participating in the protocol can use this ranking function to order any set of other nodes according to preference for choosing them as a neighbor.
 This simple abstraction makes it possible to control the self-organization process of topologies in a straightforward, intuitive and ﬂexible manner.
 At the same time, the T-Man protocol involves only local communication to increase the quality of the current set of neighbors of each node.
 We show that this bottom-up approach results in fast convergence and high robustness in dynamic environments.
 The protocol can be applied as a standalone solution as well as a component for recovery or bootstrapping of other protocols.